 On the basis of various scenarios, the Group calculates the impact of rate changes on the consolidated statement of income.
 For each scenario, the same interest rate change is utilized for all currencies.
 The various scenarios only include those liabilities at floating rates that are not hedged with fixed interest rate swaps.
 As of December 31, 2015, there was no floating-rate debt outstanding.
-On the basis of these scenarios, the impact as of December 31, 2014 and net of tax effect of an increase/ decrease of 100 basis points on net income, in a situation with all other variables unchanged, would have been a maximum decrease of Euro 2.0 million or a maximum increase of Euro 2.0 million.
+As of December 31, 2016, the following floating-rate debt was outstanding, which was arranged by Salmoiraghi & Viganò with a pool of banks led by Banca Popolare di Milano, prior to the time that the Company acquired it.